kubewarden/docs/docs/writing-policies/rust/07-build-and-distribute.md

 ## Building the policy

-Thus far, you've built the policy with a compilation target of the same operating system and architecture of our development machine.
+Thus far, you've built the policy with a compilation target of the same operating system and architecture of your development machine.

 It's now time to build the policy as a WebAssembly binary, a `.wasm` file.